Man vs. Metal

 Evina ran to the nearest visible ride, a snowy mountain.

-In the noisy pitch-black tunnel going up the hill he spoke again.
+"Me too," Evina agreed.
+They hopped inside, and Kate pressed the button.
+Together as a team, they were getting faster at doing this routine.
+In the noisy, pitch-black tunnel, going up the hill, he spoke again.
 "Man, they sure do have a lot of mountains around here.
-At least it seems fast, though."
+At least this one seems fast, though."

 There was a pause.
 "Do you think they're behind us now?"
 Kate asked.

 Evina tried to find out.
 "I can't see or hear anything."

 There was a roar, and they were faced with a ferocious yeti.
 It surprised them, but they weren't too scared.
 They were at the top of the hill now and starting to roll down the track.
 A few seconds later, they were scared by something else.
 Soldiers were both in the bobsled behind them and the one to their side.
 They were using the other track as well.